stefan-it/stefan-it/README.md

 Latest news of new language models, PRs and many more!

-* 05.07.2021: Preprint of the paper ["Data Centric Domain Adaptation for Historical Text with OCR Errors"](https://arxiv.org/abs/2107.00927) together with Luisa März, Nina Poerner, Benjamin Roth and Hinrich Schütze is out now!
+* 05.07.2021: Preprint of the ICDAR 2021 paper ["Data Centric Domain Adaptation for Historical Text with OCR Errors"](https://arxiv.org/abs/2107.00927) together with Luisa März, Nina Poerner, Benjamin Roth and Hinrich Schütze is out now!

 * 24.06.2021: Turkish Language Model Zoo repo got a new logo from [Merve Noyan](https://twitter.com/mervenoyann), please follow her!
 Additionally, a new Turkish ELECTRA model was released, that was trained on the Turkish part of multilingual C4 dataset.
 More details [here](https://github.com/stefan-it/turkish-bert).